Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-According to the soft mode behaviour, the crystal has a small displacive distortion corresponding to renormalized frequency that can be expressed in normal mode coordinates\cite{DisplaciveFE_Book} and viewed as a small modification of its symmetry structure.
-Eventually, $\tilde{\omega}_q^2=0$ for a zero displacive distortion at a certain temperature $T_\circ$ known as the transition temperature.
+According to the soft mode behaviour, the crystal has a small displacive distortion (Fig.\ref{STO}a) corresponding to renormalized frequency that can be expressed in a normal mode coordinate\cite{DisplaciveFE_Book} and viewed as a small modification of its symmetry structure.
+This is only possible if $\omega_q^2<0$ (see equation-\ref{eq:Freeenergy7}).
+Hence, $\tilde{\omega}_q^2=0$ for a zero displacive distortion at a certain temperature $T_\circ$ known as the FE phase transition temperature, and eventually the renormalized phonon frequency $\tilde{\omega}_q$ has an imaginary value at $T<T_\circ$ temperature \cite{DisplaciveFE}.
 From equation-\ref{eq:Freeenergy7}:

 and thus